 Dr. Willis holds a Doctor of Musical Arts degree in Choral Music from Arizona State University, and Master’s degrees in Sacred Music and Choral Conducting from Southern Methodist University.
 Dr. Willis has served as the Director of Choral Activities at McMurry University and Iowa Wesleyan College and conducted choral ensembles at the University of Vermont, Arizona State University, and Iowa State University.
 She has conducted performances of the Vermont Symphony Orchestra, the New England Symphonic Ensemble, and the Southeast Iowa Symphony Orchestra.
 She has also prepared choruses for regional orchestras in Iowa and Texas, in addition to conducting numerous festivals, clinics, workshops, musicals, operas, and madrigal dinners throughout the Midwest, Texas, and New England.
 Dr. Willis composes and arranges sacred and secular choral music and music for handbell ensembles.

 Susan Summerfield has a long career of performing and teaching music.
 She received degrees in music from Douglass College (Rutgers), Mills College and Stanford University, specializing in historical performance practice on keyboard instruments.
-She also studied organ with William Hays (Westminster Choir College) and, in Paris, with Pierre Cogen and Michel Chapuis.
+She also studied organ with William Hays (Westminster Choir College) and in Paris, with Pierre Cogen and Michel Chapuis.
 Before moving to the Burlington area, Susan was the Luther B. Marchant Professor of Music at Mills College where she taught for 18 years.
 Now at Saint Michael’s College, she teaches music history, theory and performance.
 She also serves as the Saint Michael’s College Organist.
-Susan has accompanied choirs for many years, including nine years as organist at the First Baptist Church, Burlington, working with Dawn Willis.
-Susan lives in Essex, Vermont.
+Susan has accompanied choirs for many years, including nine years as organist at the First Baptist Church in Burlington.